-Application Site Reactions (skin irritation)

-In clinical trials, skin reactions were measured at each visit using a skin irritation rating scale that rated the degree of erythema, edema, scaling, fissures, pruritus and pain/stinging/burning at the application site.
+Application Site Reactions (Skin irritation): In clinical trials, skin reactions were measured at each visit using a skin irritation rating scale that rated the degree of erythema, edema, scaling, fissures, pruritus and pain/stinging/burning at the application site.
 The most commonly observed symptom was erythema which disappeared within 24 hours in the vast majority of patients.

 In the 24-week placebo controlled clinical trial, cases of skin irritation were captured separately on an investigator-rated skin irritation scale and not as adverse events, unless they fulfilled the criteria for a serious adverse event.
 During this study, symptoms or signs of skin irritation, as captured by the skin irritation scale, were mainly erythema or pruritus and were mostly slight or mild in severity.
-Skin irritation rated as severe was observed on at least one occasion in $\leq 2.2\%$ of rivastigmine transdermal patch $10~\text{cm}^2$ patients, versus $\leq 1.0\%$ of patients on placebo patch.
-Most skin reactions were limited to the application site and resulted in discontinuation in only 2.4% of the patients on rivastigmine transdermal patch $10~\text{cm}^2$.
+Skin irritation rated as severe was observed on at least one occasion in $\leq 2.2\%$ of rivastigmine transdermal patch patients, versus $\leq 1.0\%$ of patients on placebo patch.
+Most skin reactions were limited to the application site and resulted in discontinuation in only 2.4% of the patients on rivastigmine transdermal patch 10 cm2.

-Application site skin reactions that met the criteria for reporting as adverse events (i.e., adverse events fulfilling serious adverse event criteria) included the following: application site reactions, application site dermatitis, application site irritation, application site pruritus, application site erythema, application site eczema and application site edema.
-Adverse events reported for more than one patient on any treatment are summarized in Table 3 (see WARNINGS AND PRECAUTIONS, Skin).
+Application site skin reactions that met the criteria for reporting as adverse events (i.e., adverse events fulfilling serious adverse event criteria) included the following: application site reaction, application site dermatitis, application site irritation, application site pruritus, application site erythema, application site eczema and application site edema.
+Adverse events reported for more than one patient on any treatment are summarized in Table 4 (see 7 WARNINGS AND PRECAUTIONS, Skin).